 But her ultimate goal, she revealed in the piece, was to direct — an ambition realized this year with her flinty, tremendously assured and compellingly acted debut, Holler.
 Selected for SXSW’s 2020 Narrative Competition, which was cancelled back in March, the film reaches audiences and industry this week at both the Deauville American Film Festival and the Toronto International Film Festival — the latter where it will screen in the festival’s recently announced industry marketplace.

 Set in Riegel’s Jackson hometown, Holler is a tale of ambition struggling against a conformity shaped by economic circumstance.
 It chronicles the efforts of teenage Ruth to escape her distressed hometown — where Trump’s cynical promises of “jobs, jobs, jobs” bleat through the AM radio — and go to college.
 With her mom (Pamela Adlon) in rehab, it’s left to her and her brother (Gus Halper) to make ends meet, an effort that steps up when Ruth receives a college acceptance letter.
 A gig hauling scrap metal that the local yard boss will sell to offshore buyers starts out physically grueling and then turns criminal, becoming just one of the series of adversities that Ruth must conquer if she’ll rise from her surroundings.
-As Ruth, Jessica Barden (The Lobster, The End of the Fucking World) is propulsive, engaging, and, with often minimal dialogue, suggesting the sense of the character’s deep inner world.
+As Ruth, Jessica Barden (The Lobster, The End of the Fucking World) is propulsive, engaging, and, with often minimal dialogue, powerfully unlocks for the viewer her character’s deep inner world.
 Inspired by Barbara Loden’s Wanda, Riegel shoots in handheld Super 16mm, the wintry landscape rendered in deep blues and grays by DP Dustin Lane.

 I spoke to Riegel earlier this month about the road that led her from the 25 New Face selection to this first feature, seven years later.
 She shared the experience of learning to “throw away the script,” shooting in working, practical locations, and why a new generation of storytellers needs industry advocates.